Exercise and mental health

 It also increases the connections between the nerve cells in the brain.
 This improves your memory and helps protect your brain against injury and disease.

-How much exercise do you need?
+How much exercise do I need?

-Practicing mindfulness while doing exercise also reduces your stress and improves your mental health.
+Practising mindfulness while doing exercise also reduces your stress and improves your mental health.

 If money is a worry, think about local community centres, which often have affordable exercise groups.
-And if you have private health insurance, you might get help for gym membership as part of a mental health care plan.
+And if you have private health insurance, you might get help for gym membership as part of a mental health treatment plan.

 You may struggle finding motivation, or staying motivated for exercise.
 Think about ways you can make exercise part of your daily routine and lifestyle.
 Choose something you enjoy, and ask your friends or family to help motivate you and to keep you on track.

 If you own a dog, take them for walks in your local area.